LASkuma/PokeBoring_Script/README.md

   4. run my script with `node main.js -l "location"`.
 You should use the same location string which you provided to [AHAAAAAAA/PokemonGo-Map](https://github.com/AHAAAAAAA/PokemonGo-Map)
   5. Enjoy

+## Parameters
+  1. -t would turn on transferLowIVPokemons when pokemon storage is full.
+It would transfer all of the pokemons that have IV sum less than 30 and is not your favorite.
+  2. -b [1 or 2] would set your pokeball type.
+1 uses pokeball, 2 uses greatball.
+If 2 is provided, script would automatically delete normal pokeballs when inventory is full.

 ## Notice
 Due to some unknown protobuf issue, this script would print out some exceptions.
 Don't worry, that just means you caught that pokemon!
 Congratulations!